Skip to main content

 uac.passwordThe password for authenticating with the Universal Controller REST API.string""

-uac.eventNameThe name of the Universal Event to trigger in UAC when a relevant action occurs.string""
+uac.event_nameThe name of the Universal Event to trigger in UAC when a relevant action occurs.string""

-uac.eventTTLAn optional Time-To-Live for the Universal Event (in minutes).string""
+uac.event_ttlAn optional Time-To-Live for the Universal Event (in minutes).string""

 protocol